 Learn how to play the branding game, says Kubi Springer – empower your team with a strong strategy and the skills to implement it.
 Here are her key branding lessons to help you maximise your ROI and make your brand as exciting as a World Cup victory.

-With time running out, we’re still getting asked here at the GMA about the best sources of information on GDPR.
-Not the doom and gloom opinion pieces that have proliferated recently, but the actionable, do-something-about-it, make-it-work type of content.
+We’re still getting asked here at the GMA about the best sources of information on GDPR.
+Not the doom and gloom opinion pieces that proliferated in the run-up to the May 25th enforcement date, but the actionable, do-something-about-it, make-it-work type of content.
 A full GDPR resource for you to refer to when you need information quickly, or to study more deeply over time.